 Cost: Varies from $8 – $12.50

-We’re coming to the end of my list of must-see Savannah spots!
+We’re nearing the end of my list of must-see Savannah spots!

 I saved one of the most iconic landmarks for last: the beautiful Mercer Williams House.